Rennsou1/Audio-visualizer_extended-binary-waterfall/readme.md

 	- [Unifont](https://unifoundry.com/unifont/index.html)
 		- Some Linux distros have the option to install this font via their respective package manager, but in Windows a manual download is required.
 		- Make sure to install both the default font and the “upper” variant for emoticons.
-		- Make sure to install the OTF format instead of TTF.
-There's a known issue with this format that crashes the text rendering library.
 	- [`wimlib`](https://wimlib.net/) for WIM file listings.
 	- `minidump` Python module for Windows Minidump memory region parsing.

+> [!IMPORTANT]
+> When using Unifont, make sure to install the **TTF format** instead of OTF.
+> It seems that Unifont contains OTF CFF2 tables that makes the text rendering library throw an exception.
+> See the relevant SixLabors Fonts [issue](https://github.com/SixLabors/Fonts/issues/331) and [pull request](https://github.com/SixLabors/Fonts/pull/342) for this specific problem.

 ## Build and Run